Josephine Hutchinson

 Josephine Hutchinson (October 12, 1903 – June 4, 1998) was an American actress.
-She acted in dozens of theater plays and dozens of films, including Son of Frankenstein and North by Northwest, as well as numerous television appearances as guest star in various series including The Twilight Zone.
+She acted in dozens of theater plays and dozens of films, including The Story of Louis Pasteur (1936), Son of Frankenstein (1939), Somewhere in the Night (1946), Ruby Gentry (1952), and North by Northwest (1959), as well as numerous television appearances as guest star in various series including The Twilight Zone.

 Early years

 Hutchinson was born in Seattle, Washington.
 Her mother, Leona Roberts, was an actress best known for her role as Mrs. Meade in Gone with the Wind.

 Career

 Film

 Through her mother's connections, Hutchinson made her film debut at the age of 13 in The Little Princess (1917), starring Mary Pickford.
 She later attended the Cornish School in Seattle, receiving a diploma in 1929.
 She moved to New York City, where she began acting in theater.
 By the late 1920s, she was one of the actors able to make the transition from silent movies to talkies.

 Under contract with Warner Bros., Hutchinson went to Hollywood in 1934, debuting that year in Happiness Ahead, starring opposite Dick Powell.
 She was featured on the cover of Film Weekly on August 23, 1935, and appeared in The Story of Louis Pasteur in 1936.
 At Universal, she again played the leading lady, Elsa von Frankenstein, in one of her more memorable roles alongside actors Basil Rathbone, Boris Karloff and Bela Lugosi in Son of Frankenstein (1939).

-In 1957's Gun for a Coward, she was miscast as the mother of Fred MacMurray's character, although only five years MacMurray's senior.
+In 1957's Gun for a Coward, she was cast as the mother of Fred MacMurray's character, although only five years MacMurray's senior.
 She later played the sister of the villainous Vandamm, posing as "Mrs. Townsend", in North by Northwest (1959) and Mrs. Macaboy in Love Is Better Than Ever, starring Elizabeth Taylor.